post image

 If you are unable to agree on an initial amount, return with a counteroffer that you have also prepared beforehand.
 Show that you can be flexible, and the employer may reconsider their stance.

 With good planning and preparation and with confidence that you are a productive asset for the company, you can secure a deal that is in accordance with your worth.
 Don’t shy away from making offers and counteroffers, and be careful about accepting a package that is well below your value.
-You don’t want to jeopardize your motivation and job performance as this could see you back on the job market before long.
+You don’t want to jeopardize your motivation and job performance, as this could see you back on the job market before long.